dustinpfister/blog_posts/_posts/phaser-physics-drag.md

 };
 ```

 So I get the current body angle of the ball via Sprite.body.angle, and use that with its speed via Sprite.body.speed to set the drag of the ball.
-However in the event that the ball is rolling along the floor I do make sure that the drag is coming directly from the right using the onFloor method to find out if that shoudl happen or not.
+However in the event that the ball is rolling along the floor I do make sure that the drag is coming directly from the right using the onFloor method to find out if that should happen or not.

 ### 2.2 - The launchBall method